Shadow Hamiltonians of structure-preserving integrators for Nambu mechanics: Example: harmonic oscillator

 where the factor $F(x)$ is same as Eq. (\ref{factor1}).
 The exact shadow Hamiltonians $H_{S}^{e}$ and $G_{S}^{e}$ are given by identifying $X_{\rm eff}=X_{H_{S}^{e},G_{S}^{e}}$.
 However, depending on the way to distribute the factor $F(\omega h)$ to $H_{c}$ and $G_{c}$, the exact shadow Hamiltonians take different forms.
 In general, we can define them with a real parameter $\alpha$,

-On the other hand, for the BCH shadow Hamiltonians (\ref{BCH3}), we noted that there is arbitrariness due to the choices for the use of the fundamental identity.
-Here we represent the effective Liouville operator (\ref{BCH3}) as $X_{\rm eff}=\alpha X_{\rm eff}+(1-\alpha)X_{\rm eff}$ with a real parameter $\alpha$.
-Using Eqs. (\ref{CL5a})-(\ref{CL8a}) for the first term $\alpha X_{\rm eff}$ and using Eqs. (\ref{CL5b})-(\ref{CL8b}) for the second term $(1-\alpha)X_{\rm eff}$, the effective Liouville operator can be written as $X_{\rm eff}=X_{H_{S},G_{S}}$ with the shadow Hamiltonians,
+On the other hand, for the BCH shadow Hamiltonians, we noted that there is arbitrariness due to the choices for the use of the fundamental identity.
+Here we represent the effective Liouville operator (\ref{BCH4}) as